 In addition to helping us build and maintain a cleaner, more sustainable world, these jobs will likely improve mental health and overall wellbeing.
 The same is true of professions in the energy and transport sector, since reducing emissions and eliminating pollutants has a direct effect on improving health standards and public happiness.

-While these jobs in all these diverse sectors of a net-zero economy will help make our world cleaner, the greatest benefit may lie in how much more fulfilling jobs will be.
+While jobs in all these diverse sectors of a net-zero economy will help make our world cleaner, the greatest benefit may lie in how much more fulfilling our work will be.
 Profit motives will still exist, of course, otherwise they wouldn’t be jobs, but salaries will not be the only factor motivating people to get out of bed every morning and go to work.
-In the US, over half of workers feel dissatisfied with their jobs, largely due to feeling a lack of direction or purpose.
-In a net-zero economy, every job will be in some way tied to keeping emissions down and making our world a better, more liveable place.
+In the US, over half of workers feel dissatisfied with their jobs, largely due to a lack of direction or purpose.
+In a net-zero economy, every job will be directly or indirectly tied to keeping emissions down and making our world a better, more liveable place.
 And that is work that people can take pride in.

 Featured image by: Pxfuel